gen4438/memo.nvim/README.md

 - `{{month}}` - Current month (based on `month_format`)
 - `{{year}}` - Current year
 - `{{project}}` - Project name (for work memos)
-- `{{language}}` - Language name (for code memos)

 Default templates are provided for all memo types.
 You can edit them using the `:MemoTemplateEdit` command.

 ## Interactive Selection

-When creating work memos or code memos, you can select existing projects/languages or create new ones:
+When creating work memos without arguments, you can select existing projects or create new ones:

 - Work memos: Choose from existing projects or select "+ Create new project"
-- Code memos: Choose from existing languages or select "+ Create new language"

 ## Completion

 - Work memo project names are auto-completed based on existing directories
-- Code memo languages are auto-completed based on existing directories